OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7-strategies.rst

 for OXID 7 with the new Twig engine.
 In case you insist on staying with Smarty engine (which we will not support beyond OXID 7.0) please switch to next section and proceed with OXID eShop 7.0.

+.. important:: This is currently an experimental approach, especially the module tool mentioned below for generating a child theme.
+   We need feedback whether tools like this provide help.

-* We got a (not production ready and only proof of concept state) version of Twig template Engine that works with OXID 6.5 and a twig based theme as well.
+* We got a (not production ready and only proof of concept state) version of Twig Template Engine that works with OXID 6.5 and a twig based theme as well.

   Installing twig engine on 6.5 is dead easy: just add twig components via composer, add twig admin theme and twig theme and it will work.
   Just be aware that it's not production ready.
 The shop only has one interface where the template engine gets hooked in.
-  Installing twig components into 6.5 shop load twig component's services.yaml after the original yaml file and so overrides the shop's originally registered template engine interface.
+  Installing twig components into 6.5 shop loads twig component's services.yaml after the original yaml file and so overrides the shop's originally registered template engine interface.

 * Let's assume you got your working module (with smarty templates) installed in a 6.5. shop with twig engine.